ymadoff/ryba/hdp/hdfs_dn.coffee.md

           code_skipped: 1
         , (err, executed, stdout) ->
           return next err if err
-          ok = true if executed
+          ctx.log 'Directory "/apps" prepared' and modified = true if executed do_end()
-          do_end()
       do_end = ->
-        next null, if ok then ctx.OK else ctx.PASS do_root()
+        next null, if modified then ctx.OK else ctx.PASS do_root()

 ## Test HDFS